Weak Hero: Class 2

-Si-eun has transferred to a new high school, Eunjang High, and is still haunted by the trauma of his past failures.
-He builds new friendships with Park Hu-min, Seo Jun-tae, and Go Hyun-tak but must also face a more ruthless group known as the Union, led by Na Baek-jin and Geum Seong-je, which pushes him to confront even greater violence.
+Si-eun has transferred to a new high school, Eunjang High School, and is still haunted by the trauma of his past failures.
+He builds new friendships with Park Hu-min, Seo Jun-tae, and Go Hyun-tak but must also face a more ruthless group known as the Union, an inter-school criminal gang led by Na Baek-jin and Geum Seong-je, which pushes him to confront even greater violence.